mcqll/mcqll.github.io/_people/baylor.emi.md

 ---

-I am currently a fourth-year undergraduate at McGill University double majoring in Linguistics and Computer Science.
+I am currently an MSc student at [Mcgill University](https://www.mcgill.ca/) and [Mila](https://mila.quebec/), focusing on Computational Linguistics and Natural Language Processing.
 My research interests include computational morphology, computational phonology, and the application of machine learning techniques to linguistic problems.